BELONGING TO A PLACE CAN BE PAINFUL, SOMETIMES, AND HAVING AN IDENTITY, A BURDEN

 A few days after meeting Camille, I left Bahrain en route to Doha, not knowing when or if I would ever see the island again.
 They say there’s no exile for those who were never home; but now I had been home, if only while chatting about art one long afternoon in Manama.
 I realised that for the first time in many years, I was now an exile.
 It was a clear day, and from the airplane I could make out places that had given me shelter, places I loved, places where I loved.
 I could distinguish those sites from all the others.
 I was full of questions and hesitations, and wondered what I would have said, had Camille asked me about belonging in Bahrain.
 It is a place impossible to describe while you’re actually there.
 A stanza by the Bahraini poet Qassim Haddad came to mind: We’re not an island.
 Except to whoever sees us from the sea.

-Arie Amaya-Akkermans is a freelance writer and independent researcher, whose work mainly deals with visual culture in the Arab world.
-He is the author of a chapter on the Middle East for the book, Revolutions: Finished and Unfinished, from Primal to Final, as well as a chapter on Bahraini art for the Gulf Art Guide.
+Arie Amaya-Akkermans is a freelance writer and independent researcher, whose work primarily deals with visual culture in the Arab world.

 Powered by Facebook Comments